 “This is a group of pioneers,” she told the audience in her opening remarks.
 “They are using 3-D modeling, virtual reality, even video games to cover serious and very important issues, ranging from torture in prison to childhood cancer to transgender dating and identity, and they are breaking the mold.”

-In its second year, the award is the result of a partnership between Peabody and Facebook.
-The award is given to outstanding stories in digital spaces as judged by a group of 16 Peabody honor student fellows, under the guidance of the Peabody Awards program, based at the Grady College of Journalism and Mass Communication at the University of Georgia.
+The awards, issued to outstanding digital storytelling released in 2016, are made possible through a partnership between Peabody and Facebook.
+The awards are judged by a group of 16 Peabody honor student fellows, under the guidance of the Peabody Awards program, based at UGA’s Grady College of Journalism and Mass Communication.

 The 2016 Peabody-Facebook Futures of Media Awards are (in alpha order by category):